 Mud jacking is also not appropriate as a "do-it-yourself" repair.
 Mud jacking requires special equipment and professional experience.
 All work should be done through a trained, professional mud jacking contractor who has excellent knowledge of local soil conditions.

-PurLift is Greater Montreal's trusted concrete levelling contractor.
+Purlift is Greater Montréal's trusted concrete leveling contractor.
 Schedule an estimate to learn more about why PolyLevel® is our top choice for repairing sunken driveways, sidewalks and more!